Skip to main content

 What is #57 gravel and why is it so common?

 #57 stone is a crushed aggregate graded to roughly 3/4-inch (19 mm) pieces with some smaller fines mixed in.
-It's one of the most common construction aggregates because it interlocks well, drains excellently, and works for driveways, french drains, paver base, and concrete mix.
-The "57" comes from the ASTM D448 standard size designation — a graded sieve scheme that defines the exact particle distribution.
+It's one of the most common construction aggregates because it interlocks well, drains well, and works for driveways, French drains, paver base, and concrete mix.
+The "57" comes from the ASTM D448 standard size designation, a graded sieve scheme that defines the exact particle distribution.

 How much gravel for a French drain?